-This is the risk that the investment managers fail to meet their investment objectives.
-Prior to appointing the investment managers, the Investment Committee undertook investment manager selection exercises on behalf of the Trustee, to satisfy themselves that the managers could meet these objectives.
+This is the risk that the investment manager fails to meet its investment objectives.
+Prior to appointing the investment manager, the Investment Committee undertook investment manager selection exercises on behalf of the Trustee, to satisfy themselves that the manager could meet these objectives.

-The Investment Committee of the Trustee holds regular meetings with the investment managers to satisfy themselves that the managers continue to carry out their work competently and have the appropriate knowledge and experience to manage the investments of the Open Fund.
+The Investment Committee of the Trustee holds regular meetings with the investment manager to satisfy themselves that the manager continues to carry out its work competently and has the appropriate knowledge and experience to manage the investments of the Open Fund.

-An independent performance measurer provides quarterly updates of performance to assist in the reviews of the Open Fund's and managers' performance against the benchmarks.
+An independent performance measurer provides quarterly updates of performance to assist in the reviews of the Open Fund's and manager's performance against the benchmark.
 A full presentation of the performance is considered annually by the Trustee.